allenai/cord19/README.md

 # CORD-19

 CORD-19 is a corpus of academic papers about COVID-19 and related coronavirus research.
 It's curated and maintained by the Semantic Scholar team at the Allen Institute for AI to support text mining and NLP research.
-Please read our arXiv preprint for an in-depth description of how it was created:  https://arxiv.org/abs/2004.10706
+Please read our paper for an in-depth description of how it was created:  https://www.aclweb.org/anthology/2020.nlpcovid19-acl.1/

 ### Updates